No-Death/GGn-Scripts/README.md

 # <center>Script Ideas</center>

 ## Torrents
-* Check if the steam game is currently available on GGn when browsing the steam store.
-(Sidenote: Also extend this to be working on other gamestores)
+* ~~Check if the steam game is currently available on GGn when browsing the steam store.
+(Sidenote: Also extend this to be working on other gamestores)~~

 ## User Profile
-* Show/calculate what equipment to use to maximize current gold per hour. *Basics done, need to make it prettier and maybe add some more info*
+* Show/calculate what equipment to use to maximize current gold per hour. __Version 0.2.3 out!__

 ## Shop
 * None